raganwald-deprecated/homoiconic/2012/01/reuseable-abstractions.md

   zip: "00000000"
 ```

-And now you have a function, just like one of ClojureScript's use cases. `dfunc` is also useful for encapsulating the choice of using an object or array lookup for implementing a  function.
+And now you have a function, just like one of ClojureScript's use cases ([try it!][try]). `dfunc` is also useful for encapsulating the choice of using an object or array lookup for implementing a  function.
 In [Cafe au Life][cafe], rules for [life-like games][ll] are represented as an array of arrays of neighbour counts.
 For example, the rules for Conway's Game of Life are represented as:

 ```coffeescript
 [